Juventus wins MLS All-Star Game on penalties after 1-1 draw

 This game was a showcase for Atlanta United and $1.5 billion Mercedes-Benz Stadium , where record crowds have flocked since the club joined MLS in 2017.
 The team is averaging nearly 52,000 per game this season and already has drawn five largest single-game league crowds in MLS history - each more than 70,000.

 Add another attendance mark to the ever-growing list.
-It was the largest turnout in the history of the MLS All-Star Game, surpassing the crowd of 70,728 for the 2010 match in Houston.
+It was the largest standalone turnout in the history of the MLS All-Star Game, surpassing the 2010 match in Houston that featured Manchester United and drew 70,728.

 Juventus jumped ahead in the 21st minute.
 Giving the Italians far too much room to develop the play, the MLS back line allowed Matheus Pereira to go unchallenged as he curled a left-footed pass in front of the goal.
 Andrea Favilli flicked it past Atlanta keeper Brad Guzan with a nifty header.